chef/chef-web-docs/content/custom_resources/_index.md

 - Leverages resources that are built into Chef Infra Client and/or custom Ruby code
 - Is reusable in the same way as resources that are built into Chef Infra Client

 For example, Chef Infra Client includes built-in resources to manage files, packages, templates, and services, but it does not include a resource that manages websites.

-## Alternative Reading

-Learn Chef interactive tutorial - [Extending Chef Infra: Custom Resources](https://learn.chef.io/courses/course-v1:chef+Infra201+Perpetual/about)

 ## Syntax

 A custom resource is defined as a Ruby file and is located in a cookbook's `/resources` directory.
 This file:

 - Declares the properties of the custom resource
 - Loads current state of properties, if the resource already exists